-IBSI cultivates and leads courses, experiential learning, faculty research, and external partnerships focused on using the role of business to build and maintain a more equitable, sustainable, and inclusive society.
+The Institute leverages Haas faculty and their research to develop courses and experiential learning opportunities, and fosters industry partnerships focused on the role of business to achieve a more equitable, sustainable, and inclusive society.

 - To build a more equitable, inclusive and sustainable society.